 They offer hot showers, full hookups, laundry facilities, dump stations, and WiFi for about 250 to 800 MXN pesos per night.
 Most have spots for tent camping and allow reservations.

-There are many snowbirds that return to the same sites yearly, so you might want to reserve your spot ahead of time.
+There are many snowbirds who return to the same sites yearly, so you might want to reserve your spot ahead of time.

 Baja California Camping Map

-Check out this interactive Baja California camping map with all of the best Baja campgrounds and RV parks.
+Check out this interactive Baja California camping map with the full directory of Baja campgrounds and RV parks.

 The Best Baja Campgrounds and RV Parks

-These are our favorite campgrounds, RV parks, and beach camping spots in Baja with easy access for most vehicles and campers.
+These are our top picks for campgrounds, RV parks, and beach camping spots in Baja with easy access for most vehicles and campers (no 4×4 required).

 San Felipe